 Draw the watermelon fruit (outside)

-Once the green skin is painted, the next step is to paint the fruit.
+Once the green skin is painted, the next step is to paint the fruit inside the skin.

 If you want to create a loose illustration, it is better not to blur the border.

-In this case, I blurred the borderline between the yellow-green and red areas by using the Moko Moko watercolor brush.
+In this case, I blurred the borderline between the yellow-green and red areas by using the fuzzy watercolor brush.

 I blurred the bark part and the yellowish green part in the same way.

-Once one-third of the berries are painted with a dark red color, fill the remaining portions with a color lighter than the outer red.
+Once one-third of the fruit’s inside are painted with a dark red color, fill the remaining portions with a color lighter than the outer red.

-You can use one color of red for the berries, but two colors will make it look more transparent.
+You can use only one color of red for the fruit, but using two colors will make it look more transparent.

-When the center is painted, blur the border as before.
+When the center is painted, blur the border like before.

-The trick to this is to add a dark red color in a radial pattern towards the center.
+The trick here is to add a dark red color in a radial pattern towards the center.

-It is a good idea to blur it out a little bit so that it looks like a delicious watermelon ☀︎.
+It is a good idea to blur it out a little bit to make it appear more delicious ☀︎.

-Now that the fruit is complete, draw the seeds.
+Now that the fruit is complete, let’s draw the seeds.

-Again, I drew the seeds not in a straight line, but at a slight angle toward the center to make them look more natural.
+I purposely drew the seeds not in a straight line, but at a slight angle toward the center to make them look more natural.

 In this case, I used a dark brown color to draw the seeds instead of pure black to give it a softer feel.